 Step 2: Fine-tune the location

-The next thing you’ll want is to mount the wall plates on the TV brackets.
+The next thing you’ll want is to get a TV Wall Mount.
+Mount wall plates on the TV brackets.
 Once you’ve done this, measure the space from the right edge of the TV to the bracket and repeat it for the left edge as well.
 And then transfer the measurements to the wall on both sides of the markings.

-Using the instructions available, screw the brackets on the TV.
+Using the instructions available in the manual, screw the brackets on the TV.
 Hang the plate on the shelves so that the mount is attached to the TV

 Step 4: You’ll then need to prop the TV against the wall.